 Masks compulsory at HdM

-In addition to maintaining a minimum distance of 1.5 metres, the wearing of a mouth and nose protector (MNS) has been mandatory in all university buildings since 27 July 2020.
-Wearing an MNS outdoors on campus is recommended.
-The mouth-and-nose protector may be removed during lectures and at one's own workplace.
+In addition to maintaining a minimum distance of 1.5 metres, the wearing of a medical mask has been mandatory in all university buildings since 27 July 2020.
+Wearing a mask outdoors on campus is recommended.
+The mask may not be removed during lectures and at one's own workplace.

 Events at the HdM

-In the winter semester 2020/21, attendance courses may be held in compliance with the requirements of the CoronaVO of the state and the MWK.
+In the summer semester 2021, attendance courses may be held in compliance with the requirements of the CoronaVO of the state and the MWK.

-All other (attendance) courses which are not related to teaching activities are prohibited until the end of the 2020/21 winter semester.
+All other (attendance) courses which are not related to teaching activities are prohibited until 30.06.2021.

 An overview of all cancelled and exclusively virtual courses at the HdM can be found here: